5 Must-Have Plumbing Estimating Software Features To Help You Win More Bids

 Frequently Asked Questions About Plumbing Estimating Software Features

 Purpose-built plumbing estimating software pairs every item in its database with a preloaded labor unit.
-When you add a material to your takeoff, the associated installation time is calculated automatically.
+When you add a material to your takeoff, the software calculates the installation time automatically.

-McCormick comes preloaded with labor units based on national averages and gives plumbing contractors the option to apply MCAA or PHCC labor tables — so your estimates reflect the actual productivity standards your crews are held to, whether you’re bidding union, prevailing wage or merit shop work.
+McCormick comes preloaded with labor units based on national averages.
+It also gives plumbing contractors the option to apply MCAA or PHCC labor tables, so your estimates line up with the productivity standards your crews are already working to.
+It works whether you’re bidding union, prevailing wage or merit shop jobs.

 What Should I Look for in a Plumbing Estimating Database?

-• Trade specificity — The database should include plumbing-specific materials: ProPress fittings, CPVC, PEX, Uponor, sanitary fittings, fixture packages and more — not generic SKUs that require manual adjustments for every bid.
+• Trade specificity — The database should include actual plumbing materials like ProPress fittings, CPVC, PEX, Uponor, sanitary fittings and fixture packages.
+You should not have to manually adjust generic items for every single bid

-• Prebuilt assemblies — A strong database includes assemblies — grouped items that reflect real installation sequences (e.g., a bathroom rough-in).
+• Prebuilt assemblies — A good database includes assemblies: groups of items that reflect actual installation steps, like a bathroom rough-in

-• Pricing connectivity — The database should link to live supplier pricing or allow you to import your own vendor rates, so costs stay current without manual updates.
+• Pricing connectivity — The database should link to live supplier pricing or let you import your own vendor rates.
+This keeps your costs current without manual updates

-• Labor units included — Each item should carry a labor unit so material quantities automatically generate estimated installation hours.
-A materials-only database still leaves labor to guesswork.
+• Labor units included — Each item should carry a labor unit.
+That way, your material counts automatically generate estimated installation hours.
+A materials-only database leaves labor down to guesswork

-A database that checks all five of these boxes is the foundation of accurate, repeatable plumbing bids.
+When you find a database that covers all five of these, you’ve got the foundation for accurate, repeatable plumbing bids.

 How Long Does It Take to Learn Plumbing Estimating Software?

-Most contractors are productive within a few days and fully comfortable within two to four weeks — but that timeline depends almost entirely on the quality of training and support behind the software, not the software itself.
+Most contractors are productive within a few days and fully comfortable within two to four weeks.
+That timeline has a lot to do with the quality of training and support behind the software, though.

-One-on-one onboarding, a database already built for your trade and fast access to support when you hit a question mid-bid all make the difference between a smooth transition and a frustrating one.
+One-on-one onboarding, a database already built for your trade and fast access to support when you hit a question mid-bid make all the difference.
+They turn a frustrating transition into a smooth one.

-McCormick includes one-on-one training for every customer and provides U.S.-based in-house support with average response times under 10 minutes.
-For contractors switching platforms, that support structure is often the deciding factor in a smooth transition.
+McCormick includes one-on-one training for every customer.
+It also provides U.S.-based, in-house support with average response times under 10 minutes.
+For contractors switching platforms, this support structure is often the deciding factor.

 Can Plumbing Estimating Software Connect With My Accounting Software?

 When your estimating software connects to your accounting system, your approved bid becomes the financial baseline for that job.
-Depending on the integration, information from the estimate may populate directly into job cost reports — giving your accounting team real numbers rather than figures re-entered manually from a PDF.
+Depending on the integration, information from the estimate can flow directly into job cost reports — so your accounting team is working from the actual bid numbers, not re-keying figures from a PDF.

 Is Cloud-Based Plumbing Estimating Software More Secure Than On-Premise?

-• Redundant servers mean a single hardware failure doesn’t take down your access or your data
+• Redundant servers mean extra safety — A single hardware failure will not take down your access or ruin your data

-• Automatic software updates include the latest security patches, so you’re not running outdated software with known vulnerabilities
+• Automatic software updates include the latest security patches — This keeps you from running outdated software with known vulnerabilities

-• No sensitive data on local devices, which reduces exposure if a laptop is lost or stolen on a jobsite
+• No sensitive data is left on local devices — This reduces your risk if a laptop is lost or stolen on a jobsite

 Latest Posts